 This report is made solely to the members of the Association, as a body, in accordance with in accordance with the Housing and Regeneration Act 2008 and the Co-operative and Community Benefit Societies Act 2014.
 Our audit work has been undertaken so that we might state to the Association's members those matters we are required to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Association and the members as a body, for our audit work, for this report, or for the opinions we have formed.

-DocuSigned by:

-BDO LLP

-Statutory Auditor Manchester, UK
+BDO LLP Statutory Auditor Liverpool, UK Date: 08 September 2023

-Date: 30 August 2024

 BDO LLP is a limited liability partnership registered in England and Wales (with registered number OC305127).